-Your city is advised to identify sector-specific problem statements being faced by a particular department and build solutions through efficient and effective use of city data.
-Your city is advised to document their experiences and share with fellow cities insights about their data initiatives.
-This will also help them showcase their improvement on a National platform.
+Your city is advised to look to identify more sector-specific problem statements being faced by a particular department and build solutions through efficient and effective use of city data.
 City to also peruse the various data stories available on smartcities.data.gov.in which may be replicable in certain cases.